 The main objective of the CCShip project is to develop cost-effective solutions for CCS from ships, as well as understand when CCS can be a more attractive technology than alternative solutions to reduce CO2 emissions from ships.

-While solvent-based CO2 capture (also considered as a base case in CCShip) has been shown to be feasible but very likely to be an expensive solution, the CCShip project will also focus on potential of different novel CO2 capture solutions (for example membrane assisted liquefaction, calcium looping, etc.) in terms of weight, compactness, integration, efficiency, and cost.
+While solvent-based CO2 capture (also considered as a base case in CCShip) has been shown to be feasible but very likely to be an expensive solution, the CCShip project will also focus on potential of different novel CO2 capture solutions in terms of weight, compactness, integration, efficiency, and cost.

 In addition, to maximize opportunities for CO2 capture implementation, CCShip will investigate opportunities for different ship types and transport applications (size, fuel type, voyage distance), as well as consider both new-build and retrofitting of vessels.

 In addition to SINTEF Energy Research, the CCShip project gathers other key research and industrial organizations in the fields, namely SINTEF Ocean, NTNU, University of Oslo, Seoul National University, Wärtsilä Moss, Klaveness and Calix Limited.
 The CCShip project is funded by Wärtsilä Moss, Calix Limited, Klaveness, the Norwegian CCS Centre NCCS, as well as the Norwegian Research Council through the MAROFF program (project no. 320260).